Turnipseed Travel

 19/12/2017

-We discovered the Fjällträdgård, the northern most botanical garden in the world.
+We discovered the Fjällträdgård, Sweden's Arctic Garden and the northern most botanical garden in the world.

-The enthusiasm of the garden staff is contagious.
+The enthusiasm of the staff at Sweden's Arctic Garden is contagious.

 With busy bees, periwinkle blooms, and delicate curved branches arching over a river, the Fjällträdgård (or Mountain Botanical Garden) of Jokkmokk, in Swedish Lapland, wouldn't look out of place if it were situated thousands of miles to the south.
-Instead, it has the distinction of being one of the northern most (if not THE northern most) botanical gardens in the world.
+Instead, this Arctic Garden has the distinction of being one of the northern most (if not THE northern most) botanical gardens in the world.
 It's home to plants and flowers often found only in the country's far north and the tundra.
-And a tour here makes an already wonderful visit to Jokkmokk even more rewarding.
 Here's what we loved about our visit.

 Picture